replicatedhq/replicated/README.md

 To use the CLI you need a user API Token to connect.
 You can create one by clicking on `New User API Token` in your [Account Settings](https://vendor.replicated.com/account-settings).

-Then, you can set the following environment variable to avoid passing it as arguments to each command
+Then, you can set the following environment variable to avoid passing it as an argument to each command

 ```shell
 $ export REPLICATED_API_TOKEN=<Your new User API Token>